JFS Board of Directors votes to support a proposed merger with JSA and continue to take necessary steps to bring a merger to fruition. read more

 Statement of Social Justice – As a people who have experienced and understand the implications of being a minority, it is a defining value to speak out on behalf of the disadvantaged and work toward justice wherever possible.
 In the daily work of Jewish social service agencies, we serve many people who struggle with poverty, hunger, and lack of opportunity.
 We believe that every person carries a divine spark within, and as such deserves dignity and respect.
 We believe that the path to a stronger community rests on building connections among us that promote collective strength, not isolation.
-This is the time to grow in understanding and compassion, and to act to address these concerns.
-Together, our actions will take root so that poverty, hunger, and prejudice no longer have a place in our communities. – Adopted by the Board of Directors on December 3, 2015 –
+This is the time to grow in understanding and compassion and to act to address these concerns.
+Together, our actions will take root so that poverty, hunger, and prejudice no longer have a place in our communities.

-The Kosher Meals on Wheels program is looking volunteers.
+The Kosher Meals on Wheels program is looking for volunteers.
 More information is available here.

 Partners in Care– Find out more about our new partnership with AmeriCorps and see how it will help Caregiving Families in Rhode Island.
 Partners in Care